-The University of San Francisco makes a comprehensive effort to provide a safe and secure campus for all University students, faculty, staff, and guests.
-The Department of Public Safety is led by the Senior Director/Chief, Daniel Lawson, and is comprised of Campus Resilience, One Card and Campus Security Systems, Dispatch and Patrol Services, and Parking and Transportation.
+The University of San Francisco makes a comprehensive effort to provide a safe and secure campus for all university students, faculty, staff, and guests.
+The Department of Public Safety is led by the Senior Director/Chief, Daniel Lawson, and is comprised of Campus Resilience, One Card and Public Safety Systems, Dispatch and Patrol Services, and Parking and Transportation.

 Dispatch and Patrol Services

-The Department of Public Safety protects and serves the University by providing professional public safety services and actively promoting community involvement through progressive community policing strategies and a commitment to education.
-The Department of Public Safety subscribes to a proactive approach to public safety and believes that the community and Public Safety play a collaborative role in maintaining a safe environment for employees, students, and visitors.
+The Department of Public Safety protects and serves the university by providing professional public safety services and actively promoting community involvement through progressive community policing strategies and a commitment to education.
+The Department of Public Safety takes a proactive approach to public safety and believes that the community and Public Safety together play a collaborative role in maintaining a safe environment for employees, students, and visitors.

-Public Safety Patrol and Dispatch is responsible for providing public safety and/or security services for the Hilltop Campus, Downtown Campus, Orange County Campus, Pleasanton Campus, Sacramento Campus, San Jose Campus, Presidio location, and Santa Rosa location.
-The department is staffed by full- and part-time officers, dispatchers, and administrative staff, which includes 16 Public Safety Officers, 6 full-time Community Officers, and 7 full-time dispatchers.
+Public Safety Patrol and Dispatch is responsible for providing public safety and/or security services for Hilltop Campus, Downtown Campus, Orange County Campus, Sacramento Campus, Santa Rosa location, and South Bay location.
+The department is staffed by full- and part-time officers, dispatchers, and administrative staff, which includes 16 Public Safety Officers, six full-time Community Service Officers, and eight full-time dispatchers.
 Reserve Officers supplement the full-time staff by working patrol shifts at campus events.

-Officers patrol and monitor the Hilltop and Downtown campuses 24 hours a day on foot, in marked vehicles, bicycles, Segways, and motorbikes, as well as by staffing several fixed posts.
+Officers patrol and monitor the Hilltop and Downtown campuses 24 hours a day on foot, in marked vehicles, bicycles, and motorbikes, as well as by staffing several fixed posts.
 Dispatch staff also monitors video surveillance equipment and alarm systems.
 An on-campus radio communication system links all Regular, Reserve, and Community Service Officers with the Dispatch Communications Center.
-Student Housing and Residential Education also hires students to work as Community Assistants in residence halls.
+The Office of Community Living also hires students to work as Community Assistants in residence halls.
 These students are responsible for checking student IDs for building access and providing additional safety and security assistance for Public Safety.